 Although pre-tax employee commuter benefits sound like they only assist your staff, the truth is that these programs also provide significant advantages for your business, as well.
-A commuter benefit plan lets your employees save money by providing tax breaks for using public transit to and from work, vanpools or parking near your company.
+A Commuter Benefit Plan (CBP) helps your employees save money by providing tax breaks for using public transit to and from work, vanpools or parking near your company.

 The federal government allows businesses to withhold up to:

 - $20 per month for biking-related expenses (after tax)

 Offering employees pre-tax commuter benefits also lets employers save money too.

 Consider these great advantages your business can enjoy by offering pre-tax commuter benefits: